Ambika14-3/AHB-Protocol-SystemVerilog/README.md

 # AHB-Protocol-SystemVerilog

-Design and Implementation of AHB Protocol in SystemVerilog.
+Design and Implementation of AHB Protocol in SystemVerilog -

 In this work, there is 1 master and 4 slaves.
 The slaves are expected to be memory elements which uses the signal pins as desribed in the AHB protocols.